Integrating Large Language Models in Causal Discovery: A Statistical Causal Approach: Materials and Methods

 \subsection{Algorithms and Elements for LLM-Augmented Causal Discovery}

 With respect to practicality, the method of Figure~\ref{fig:main_idea} is outlined as Algorithm~\ref{alg:whole process}.
+Following the notation in Algorithm~\ref{alg:whole process}, the input elements in the demonstration are explained below.

+First, the algorithms for SCD used in the first and fourth steps of Figure~\ref{fig:main_idea} are introduced.
+Then, for the second and third steps involving GPT-4, we explain the experimental conditions, the prompt templates, and the method for measuring GPT-4’s confidence probabilities in causal relationships.
+Furthermore, to clarify how the output of the third step is applied to SCD in the fourth step, we describe the conversion from the probability matrix to the prior knowledge matrix in detail.
+Finally, with respect to practical application, we supplement our discussion with the theoretical computation time and scalability of the proposed method.

-Following the notation in Algorithm~\ref{alg:whole process}, the input elements in the demonstration are explained below. \paragraph{Algorithms for Statistical Causal Discovery} For the SCD method $S$, we adopted the PC algorithm~\citep{Spirtes2000}, the Exact Search algorithm based on the A$^\ast$ algorithm~\citep{Yuan2013}, and the DirectLiNGAM algorithm~\citep{Shimizu2011}, which can all be optionally augmented with prior knowledge, and are open in ``causal-learn''~\citep{Zheng2023causallearn} and ``LiNGAM''~\citep{Ikeuchi2023}.
+\paragraph{Algorithms for Statistical Causal Discovery} For the SCD method $S$, we adopted the PC algorithm~\citep{Spirtes2000} with Fisher's Z test\citep{Fisher1921}, the Exact Search algorithm based on the A$^\ast$ algorithm\footnote{In particular, we utilized the A$\star$ Exact Search algorithm from the ``causal-learn'' package~\citep{Zheng2023causallearn}, which employs the Bayes information criterion (BIC)~\citep{Schwarz1978} as its scoring metric.}~\citep{Yuan2013}, and the DirectLiNGAM algorithm~\citep{Shimizu2011}, which can all be optionally augmented with prior knowledge, and are open in ``causal-learn''~\citep{Zheng2023causallearn} and ``LiNGAM''~\citep{Ikeuchi2023}.

+Moreover, the form of $\hat{G_0}$, the SCD result without prior knowledge, is a DAG if $S$ is Exact Search or DirectLiNGAM, and is a completed partially directed acyclic graph~(CPDAG) if $S$ is PC.

 Furthermore, we also implement the bootstrap sampling function $B$ of the SCD algorithm to investigate the statistical properties such as the bootstrap probabilities $p_{ij}$ of the emergence of the directed edges from $x_j$ to $x_i$.
 In our experiments, the number of bootstrap resamplings was fixed to \num{1000}.